Phased Progressive Learning with Coupling-Regulation-Imbalance Loss for Imbalanced Data Classification: Phased progressive learning schedule

-The workflow of PPW is elaborated as a demo in Algorithm\,\ref{algorithm1}.
-Some symbols are defined as follows: $x_i$ represents any sample with label $y_i$ and $E_t$ is the last epoch in the entire training process.
+The workflow of PPW is illustrated as a demo in Algorithm \ref{algorithm1}.
+The associated symbols are defined as follows: $x_i$ represents any sample with the label $y_i$ and $E_t$ is the last epoch in the whole training process.

-\subsection{Phased Progressive Sampling}
+\subsection{Phased progressive sampling}